nextcloud/documentation/admin_manual/ai/overview.rst

    set -e; while true; do sudo -u www-data occ background-job:worker -v -t 60 "OC\TaskProcessing\SynchronousBackgroundJob"; done

-You may want to adjust the number of workers and the timeout to your needs.
-The above command will run with a timeout of 60 seconds which means any changes to the settings or the code will be picked up after 60 seconds (worst case scenario).
-This timeout does not, in any way, affect the processing or the timeout of the AI tasks.
+You may want to adjust the number of workers and the timeout (in seconds) to your needs.
 The logs of the worker can be checked by attaching to the screen or tmux session.

 Systemd service